khalillab/large-cage/README.md

 * python 3+
 * numpy
 * scipy
+* scikit-learn
 * snakemake

 The necessary packages can be installed through `conda`:

-    conda create -n large-cage numpy scipy snakemake conda activate large-cage
+    conda create -n large-cage numpy scipy scikit-learn snakemake conda activate large-cage

-A version freeze of the conda environment is also provided in the `conda.yaml` file and can be used to install the requirements:

-    conda env create --file conda.yaml
-    conda activate large-cage

 Or through `pip` using the system's python interpreter:

-    python3 -m pip install numpy scipy snakemake
+    python3 -m pip install numpy scipy scikit-learn snakemake

 Usage
 ----

 All analysis can be run using `snakemake`:

-    snakemake -p all --cores CPU
+    snakemake -p all --cores CORES

-where `CPU` is the number of cores used for parallelization.
+where `CORES` is the number of cores used for parallelization.

 A script to run a simulation in which drive and antidote heterozygous males are introduced is provided (`src/simulation.py`), and can be run as follows: